| Arts

 track their growth not only in the realm of English Literature, but to record their experience at St. Ignatius as

-student is expected to analyze, synthesize, and evaluate the assigned reading material and to display these skills in
+well.
+Poetry allows the students to be open-minded and gives wonderful substance for thoughtful discussion.
+Thestudent is expected to analyze, synthesize, and evaluate the assigned reading material and to display these skills in

 verbal and written form.
 The ultimate goal for this course is for the students to explore the world of literature and